 If you are already a party to a contract and a problem arises during the course of its implementation, consulting a contract litigation lawyer quickly to obtain advice regarding your legal rights and obligations is the wise move.
-With legal assistance, it may be possible to resolve the dispute amicably and quickly preserving the ongoing benefits of the contract to the parties.
-If amicable resolution is not possible, obtaining advice on your legal options including invoking any dispute resolution procedures set out in the contract or commencing a court action to seek all appropriate legal remedies may be required to protect your interests.
+With legal advice, it may be possible to resolve the dispute amicably and quickly while preserving the ongoing benefits of the contract to the parties.
+If an amicable resolution is not possible, invoking any dispute resolution procedures set out in the contract or commencing a court action to seek all appropriate legal remedies may be required to protect your interests.

 Most people don’t realize it, but we enter into contracts all the time.
 Most of those contracts involve small amounts and involve purchases of everyday goods or services.
 However individuals regularly enter into important agreements involving large sums of money that are typically the subject of written contracts.
 The best examples of those include purchases of houses, condos, cars, investment/insurance products and construction/renovation services.

-Businesses of course enter into agreements on almost a daily basis.
+Businesses enter into agreements on almost a daily basis.
 Those contracts cover the sale of their products and services and the purchase by them of the products and services needed to operate.

 - Failure to perform real estate purchase and sale contracts

 - Denial of insurance policy coverage by insurance companies

 - Disputes involving residential or commercial construction, repair or renovations